USA TODAY BESTSELLING AUTHOR

 On this page, I hope to tread the line between giving away the plot and providing warnings or guidelines so that readers who may have sensitivities around certain subjects can either avoid them within the book or choose another book entirely.

-LANGUAGE: Most of my books are about actors.
+LANGUAGE: Most of my books include characters working in the entertainment industry.
 One of my most beloved acting teachers believed that the use of what he called “peasant language,” or what most people call swearing or curse words, is useful for an actor because it allows him or her to express the baser aspects of humanity as well as the finer.
 I heartily agree, so many of my characters use “colorful” language.
 However, they do not get away with using language in mean-spirited or harmful ways.

-HISTORICAL ACCURACY: The Boston Classics series is, by some definitions, historical fiction.
+HISTORICAL ACCURACY: My books are, by some definitions, historical fiction.
 Many readers object to this because they--like me--were alive during the period.
 I’ve done my best to work from my own chronotype of this time in our history.
 Meaning, I do research on topics including language use (especially slang), social mores and technology (rather than simply relying on my own memories).
 Sometimes, I choose to omit historical attitudes or facts when the reality would be distractingly disturbing to readers.
-I choose to change the names of historical figures or real places to avoid slander but also include real people and places when they may add to the sense of nostalgia for the reader (especially Bostonians).
+I choose to change the names of historical figures or real places to avoid slander but also include real people and places when they may add to the sense of nostalgia for the reader.

 Book Specific Guidance